• About

 Kristen McFarland

-Kristen McFarland is the founder and publisher of Colorado Triathlete.
-As an athletic trainer and massage therapist, she works with professional triathletes in Boulder that have included both ITU and Ironman world champions.
+Kristen McFarland is an editor-at-large for Colorado Triathlete.
+As an athletic trainer and massage therapist, she works with professional triathletes in Boulder that have included both ITU and IRONMAN world champions.